Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Picking Up Your Permit

 Pick up your permit at the Roads End Wilderness Permit Station (directions), either the afternoon before or morning of your hike.
-You’ll go through a brief 5-minute safety talk with the ranger before signing out your permit and hitting the trail.
+You’ll need to go through a brief 5-minute safety talk with the ranger, before signing out your permit and hitting the trail.

 A solitary tent sits on the banks of Middle Rae Lake in Kings Canyon National Park, in early morning.